Flexible Work Arrangements

 - Transportation or travel costs if required.

-- State-law requirements—employment taxes, additional workers’ compensation insurance, salary requirements or local requirements to provide equipment or supplies.
+- State-law requirements, such as employment taxes, additional workers’ compensation insurance, salary requirements or local requirements to provide equipment or supplies.

 Tips for managing employees on a hybrid or full remote work schedule: